Seven new deaths at Guilford County congregate living facilities, according to state health officials and interviews

 One additional case was confirmed on Sunday, Allison Pait, executive director at Abbotswood, said in an email.
 However, she said, “All other cases are clear per the Centers for Disease Control timetable.”

 Maple Grove had 12 new cases among residents, according to the state’s data.
-The facility has had a total of 22 deaths among residents and 124 positive cases among staff and residents since the outbreak began.
+The facility has had a total of 22 deaths among residents and 124 positive cases among staff and residents since the outbreak.

 At Adams Farm, three new cases (one resident and two staff members) were reported by the state.
-The facility has had three deaths of residents and 29 cases.
+The facility has had three deaths and 29 cases.

 At Guilford House Assisted Living & Memory Care, five new cases were confirmed by the facility, one involving a resident and four involving staff members, according to spokesman James Harvey.
 The facility has had a total of five deaths involving residents, and 15 residents and six employees currently are testing positive for the disease, he said.